 Heating Space: 250 sq. in.

 This Char-Griller option is a bit unique.
-Not only does this function as a standalone portable charcoal grill, but it can be combined with many of Char-Griller’s larger, non-portable models to act as a side firebox.
+Not only does this function as a standalone charcoal portable grill for RVing, but it can be combined with many of Char-Griller’s larger, non-portable models to act as a side firebox.

 That makes this an ideal option for travelers who want to be able to bring a grill on the road, but also want a stationary setup at their home for more intensive grilling.

-This grill can work for both scenarios, adding some extra space and a fun new element to your home setup that can easily detach when you want to bring a grill along for travel use.
+This best portable RV grill can work for both scenarios, adding some extra space and a fun new element to your home setup that can easily detach when you want to bring a grill along for travel use.

-If you don’t want to mess with gas, charcoal or wood pellets, you may think about going solar.
+If you don’t want to mess with gas or charcoal, you may think about going solar.
 The GoSun Portable Solar Oven is a wonderful way to capitalize on the heat of the sun for your grilling needs.